learn-co-curriculum/dsc-spark-docker-installation/README.md

 [941, 60, 987, 542, 718]
 ```

 Do not worry if you dont fully comprehend what above meant.
-NExt we will look into some basic programming principles and methods from Spark which will explain this.
+Next we will look into some basic programming principles and methods from Spark which will explain this.

 ## Summary

 In this lesson, we looked at installing Spark using Docker container.
-The process works same for both MAc and Windows based systems.
+The process works same for both Mac and Windows based systems.
 Make sure to follow all steps in the given sequence.